 Was My Mother The Car the worst show ever?
 Well, if we're talking "shows," we quickly get into questions of genre -- is My Mother The Car worse than Keeping Up With The Kardashians or the show where plastic surgeons completely remake people and everyone feigns enthusiasm?
 (Those are two different shows, by the way.)
 Alright, we'll throw out reality TV and talk shows and just compare apples to apples -- is it the worst scripted show ever?
 On the face of it, maybe a car possessed by a man's mother's ghost is no dumber than a horse that talks to Wilbur, and Mr. Ed ran for six seasons and is a beloved classic.
 And how is My Mother The Car a stupid premise while Knight Rider is considered clever?

 Details and execution, folks.
 My Mother The Car didn't have to be the worst show ever, plenty of dumb premises have made for watchable TV.
 But it just was.

 Yes, sort of.
-The car in the show is the reincarnated spirit of the owner, David Crabtree’s, dead mother, Gladys.
+The car in the show is the reincarnated spirit of owner David Crabtree’s dead mother, Gladys.
 Gladys can talk to her son through the car’s radio but she cannot, or will not, talk to anyone else or speak when someone else is present.
 She can also do all kinds of other car-related tricks, like flash her lights and turn on the windshield wipers and honk the horn.